Welcome to Petersburg Fisheries

 your valuables in if needed, and we highly recommend using it.

-We have a TV room with a big screen TV, a recreation room with ping pong tables, foos ball, a shuffle board table, and six computers for your use.
-(There is wireless access in the bunkhouse)
+We have a TV room with a big screen TV, a recreation room with multiple TVs, computers for your use and a quiet room for reading, all with overstuffed comfy chairs.
+As an added plus, there is free wireless access in all areas of the housing facilities.

 To apply prior to the season,